-A Letter to Future STUdents from a First-Year Students
+A Letter to Future STUdents from First-Year Student Samantha Arthurs

 My name is Sam, and I’m a first-year student at St. Thomas University.
 I’m from Saint John, which is only about an hour from campus.
 I’m writing because I know you’re considering coming to St. Thomas next year.

 I want to share my experience as a first-year student with you, because I was in your shoes just a year ago.
 I hope this helps you decide whether St. Thomas is right for you.

 Making the decision